 Associate Conductor: CBSO Chorus

-David has conducted the London Philharmonic Choir, the Hallé Choir, the CBSO Chorus for whom he is an Associate Conductor, as well as the national youth choirs of Scotland, Northern Ireland and Wales.
-He has also directed large scale education projects with the Orchestra of Welsh National Opera, the English Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra and of course the CBSO.
-In 2011 David conducted an award winning performance of Beethoven's 9th Symphony with the Barrier Reef Orchestra in Queensland, and recently conducted the CBSO in a massed performance of Carmina Burana, the Orchestra of Opera North with their Inspiration Choir, and the BBC Philharmonic Orchestra and Huddersfield Choral Society for the BBC's Songs of Praise.
+David has conducted the London Philharmonic Choir, Hallé Choir, London Symphony Chorus, the CBSO Chorus for whom he is an Associate Conductor, and the national youth choirs of Scotland, Northern Ireland and Wales.
+He has directed large-scale education projects with the Orchestra of Welsh National Opera, the English Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra and of course the CBSO.
+In 2011 David conducted an award-winning performance of Beethoven's Ninth Symphony with the Barrier Reef Orchestra in Queensland, and has conducted the CBSO in a massed performance of Carmina Burana, the Orchestra of Opera North with their Inspiration Choir, Vaughan WIlliams’s Sea Symphony for Hull’s City of Culture Festival and the BBC Philharmonic and Huddersfield Choral Society for the BBC's Songs of Praise.

-David has recently been appointed as the conductor of two of the London Symphony Orchestra's Discovery Choirs, and as Principal Conductor of Young Voices, a position he has held for 18 years, directs massed choirs in an annual series of concerts with some choirs incorporating more than 8,000 singers.
-Forthcoming engagements include orchestral concerts with Sinfonia Viva, preparing his LSO Community and Youth Choirs for Sir Simon Rattle, and a performance of Haydn’s The Creation with the Hobart Chamber Orchestra in Tasmania.
+David has spent the past year as Conductor in Residence at Dubai College in the UAE and Musical Director of the Arabian Youth Choir, and is Choral Advisor to Sinfonia Viva, conductor of two of the London Symphony Orchestra's Discovery Choirs, and as Principal Conductor of Young Voices, a position he has held for 19 years, directs massed choirs in an annual series of concerts with some choirs incorporating more than 8,000 singers.
+Forthcoming engagements include his 16th and 17th visits to Australia, working with choirs and singers in Brisbane and Tasmania, orchestral concerts with Sinfonia Viva, and preparing his LSO Community and Youth Choirs for Sir Simon Rattle